 In the high school program (9th and 10th grades) in our four-year early college campuses, a more structured, high school curriculum helps students ease into college coursework.
 High school classes are taught by the same college faculty that teach in the college program, and classwork incorporates similar critical reading, writing, and thinking techniques.
 Alongside a robust network of academic support resources, the high school classes help students more adequately prepare for the demands of their rigorous college classes in the last two years.

-In the college program – the third and fourth years, or Year One and Year Two – students take a full college course load in the liberal arts and sciences.
-All classes are taught by college faculty who are active and accomplished in their fields.
+In the college program – in ”Year One and Year Two,” in place of the 11th and 12th grades – students take a college course of study in the liberal arts and sciences.
+Classes are taught by college faculty who are active and accomplished in their fields.
 Classes are inquiry- and discussion-based, encouraging active engagement with professors and peers.
 All students in the college program take a two-year interdisciplinary seminar sequence, one class a semester.
 Through critical reading and interpretation, students engage with seminal texts from antiquity to modernity across the humanities.

 In order to receive the Bard associate of arts degree, students must earn 60 college credits with a cumulative GPA of at least 2.0 during the two years in the college program; they must also fulfill the following distribution requirements and complete all high school diploma requirements: